davisjilab/HBECmultiomics/WGBS/README.md

-This folder contains scripts used for analyzing WGBS (methylation) data. sample_info.xlsx is a required file for running DMRichR.R.
+This folder contains scripts used for analyzing WGBS (methylation) data.
+The number at the beginning of the script names indicate the order in which they were run. sample_info.xlsx is a required file for running DMRichR.R.